walder/Skynet-IADS/README.md

 iranIADS:addEarlyWarningRadar(earlyWarningRadar)
 ```

-Add a SAM Site with a power source and a connection node:
+Add a SAM Site with a power source and a connection node, SAM site shall not be used as an EW radar (parameter false):
 ```
 powerSource = StaticObject.getByName("SA6-PowerSource")
 sa6Site2 = Group.getByName('SA6 Group2')
 connectionNode = StaticObject.getByName("Connection Node")
-iranIADS:addSamSite(sa6Site2, powerSource, connectionNode, SkynetIADSSamSite.AUTONOMOUS_STATE_DARK)
+iranIADS:addSamSite(sa6Site2, powerSource, connectionNode, false, SkynetIADSSamSite.AUTONOMOUS_STATE_DARK)
 ```

 Add a SAM site (no power source, no connection node, will use default autonomous behaviour):